Waeco CF60 display flashing random numbers

 Probably a minor component fault but requiring familiarity and skill to identify so a new board is maybe the best bet.

-here A very reliable supplier with 6 boards in stock.
+A replacement board can be obtained from here A very reliable supplier with 6 boards in stock.

 Alternatively, you would need to take it to a local repair business.